jeena/Bungloo/README.markdown

-Tentia
+bungloo
 =======

-Tentia is a slim Tent client for OS X and Linux written in mostly JavaScript.
+bungloo is a slim Tent client for OS X and Linux written in mostly JavaScript.

-For more info check out the Wiki page: https://github.com/jeena/Tentia/wiki
+For more info check out the Wiki page: https://github.com/jeena/bungloo/wiki

-Thanks everyone in the Open Source community!
-Tentia is using:
+Thanks everyone in the Open Source community! bungloo is using:

 - RequireJS - http://requirejs.org
 - URI.js - http://medialize.github.com/URI.js/